EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Consequences and decisions

+## F23 - near real-time access to sub-hourly observations delivered in the same format (i.e., BUFR) used by NMHSs today

+As a current data consumer of land surface observations,

+I want near real-time access to sub-hourly observations delivered in the same format (i.e., BUFR) used by NMHSs today,

+So, I can minimise development of my existing downstream systems.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

 ## F24 - access to sub-hourly observations delivered in an Open Standard format (e.g., GeoJSON)

 As a data consumer of land surface observations,